himanibirhade/Sample_PDF_Viewer_Application/README.md

-# PDF Viewer Installation Guide
+# PDF Viewer Application Documentation

-This is an installation guide for a sample PDF Viewer application installation on a Windows platform.
+This repository contains the documentation for the PDF Viewer application on the Windows platform.